perappu/perappu-blog-11ty/content/posts/lorekeeper-migration-guide.md

 }
 ```

+5. Press `ctrl+x` and then `y` to exit and save.

-Now, tell nginx where the file is:
+6. Now, tell nginx where the file is:

 `sudo ln -s /etc/nginx/sites-available/mysql.YOURDOMAIN /etc/nginx/sites-enabled/`